xmartlabs/xmartlabs.github.io/_posts/2020-05-20-how-to-speed-up-inference-in-your-deep-learning-model.md

 On paper, all this makes sense and should be easy enough to do.
 However, in practice issues may occur from all these conversions.
-This is mainly due to the fact that the development of PyTorch, ONNX, and TensorRT goes in different ways.
+This is mainly due to the fact that the development of PyTorch, ONNX, and TensorRT goes in multiple directions when a feature is added into one an old integration won't necessarily support it.

 - You may be able to run the model on ONNX, but [issues may occur when converting ONNX to TensorRT](https://github.com/onnx/onnx-tensorrt/issues/302), especially with some layers, [such as the Resize layer in PyTorch](https://github.com/NVIDIA/TensorRT/issues/284).
 - At the time we tried to do this conversion, it happened to us that [models built with PyTorch v1.3 or higher can be converted and run in ONNX Runtime, but can't be run through the ONNX optimizer](https://github.com/onnx/onnx/issues/2417) (which makes important improvements in the converted network).